 Curvature of the spine.

-This is a technique which uses reflected sound waves to see a hidden object. it is now widely used in medicine for example to obtain images of muscle structure and internal organs or of the unborn child.
+This is a technique which uses reflected sound waves to see the internal structures of the body.
+It is now widely used in medicine for example to obtain images of muscle structure and internal organs or of the unborn child.

 A form of inheritance where the gene in question lies on the X chromosome.
 X-linked genes can be dominant but are usually recessive.
-Girls who carry an altered gene are usually not affected since they have a second normal copy of the gene but they can pass the affected gene on in 50 percent of their pregnancies.
+Girls who carry an altered gene are usually not affected since they have a second normal copy of the gene.
+They are carriers, however, and can pass the affected gene on in 50% of their pregnancies.
 Boys who have only one X chromosome do not have a second normal copy of the gene so they will be affected by the disorder in question.
-They will pass on the altered gene to all of their daughters who will be carriers but to none of their sons.
+Men with an X-linked condition will pass on the altered gene to all of their daughters who will be carriers but to none of their sons.